Bicycle

 Field Names must be made up of just letters and numbers.
 They should either be Type strings, or objects with:

-- The type of the field's valuedescription
+• type - The type of the field's value

-and returns the field's value.
+• resolve - An optional function that receives the value, args and context and returns the field's value.
 It defaults to extracting the named property from the value.

-should contain information about the authenticated user who is running the query, making it simple to control access to the field via the auth
+Both auth and resovle can be asynchronous and return a Promise, which allows you to query a database if needed.
+The context should contain information about the authenticated user who is running the query, making it simple to control access to the field via the auth function.

 Object.mutations

-live under Bicycle Objects, the Object they're attached to has no practical meaning, it's just a way of namespaceing the mutations and keeping the code for modifying an object close to the code for querying an object.
-It's important to note that unless you specify an auth
+Although mutations live under Bicycle Objects, the Object they're attached to has no practical meaning, it's just a way of namespaceing the mutations and keeping the code for modifying an object close to the code for querying an object.
+It's important to note that unless you specify an auth function, anyone can call any mutation.

-The The set
+The set mutation

-mutation is a special case.
-It is purely a function that takes args
+The set mutation is a special case.
+It is purely a function that takes args and context where args is an object with three properties:

-- a value of the type that corresponds to the supplied field.
+• value - a value of the type that corresponds to the supplied field.

 export default {